Internships & Scholarships

 Awarded annually to undergraduate and/or graduate history majors who demonstrate outstanding scholarship in American History covering the period from 1607 to 1865.

-These are competitively awarded, $3000 stipends given to sophomore, junior or senior History majors for 10-week internships at local historical societies, museums, libraries, archives, or historic sites.
-Three internships are available for summer 2016.
+These are competitively awarded, $3000 stipends given to sophomore, junior or senior History majors for internships at local historical societies, museums, libraries, archives, or historic sites.
 You do not have to be seeking a career in museums or public history to apply for these internships.
 In recent years, students have completed Stewart Internships at such locations as the Delaware Historical Society, the Hagley Museum and Library, and the George Read II House & Gardens in Historic New Castle.
-Please fill out the application form and submit to Tracy Jentzsch (77 East Main Street).
-Application submissions are due no later than March 24 2017.

-For more information on the above, please email firstname.lastname@example.org
+For further information on the any of the above prizes or scholarships, please email firstname.lastname@example.org

 Undergraduate Internship and Fellowship Opportunities